godotengine/godot-docs/tutorials/math/rotations.rst

 2. For all practical purposes, we can use an element of SU(2) to represent an SO(3) rotation.
 It's a double cover of SO(3), so we wouldn't be losing anything in doing so.
 The main reason for choosing one over another is the SO(3) Rodrigues' formula is a little nasty to work with whereas SU(2) expansion is neat, clean and simple to work with.

-3. Using matrices, you can practically do everything you do with quaternions, vice versa.
+3. Using matrices, you can practically do everything you do with quaternions since SU(2) can also be represented by matrices, vice versa.
 The real differences, as highlighted, are in computation trade-offs, not mathematics.

-3. The relationship between quaternions and 3D rotation matrices is the roughly the same as the relation between the complex number :math:`e^{\imath\theta}` and a 2D rotation matrix.
+3. The relationship between quaternions and 3D rotation matrices is roughly the same as the relation between the complex number :math:`e^{\imath\theta}` and a 2D rotation matrix.
 Just as the complex number :math:`\imath \cong J_z` rotates by :math:`\pi/2` (which is, as we saw, what a *generator* does), :math:`i,j,k` (which are :math:`\cong J_x, J_y, J_z`) rotate by :math:`\pi/2` around :math:`x, y, z` axes; they don't commute with each other because in 3D, the order of rotations is important.
 Owing to this isomorphism between their generators, an SO(3) rotation :math:`e^{\varphi \boldsymbol n \cdot \boldsymbol J}` corresponds to the SU(2) rotation :math:`e^{\varphi \boldsymbol n \cdot (i,j,k)/2}`.
-This is a helpful picture to gain an intuition on quaternions.
+This is a very helpful picture to gain an intuition on quaternions.
 While the SO(3) is familiar to many people,  the "Rodrigues' formula" for the SU(2) one is much preferable graphics programming due to it's simplicity, and hence you see quaternions in game engines.

 4. This doesn't mean quaternions are a generalization of complex numbers in our construction when considering rotations in a strict sense; they're rather the 3D generalization of the 2D rotation generator in some loose sense (loose, because SO(3) and SU(2) are different groups).
-There *is* a construction which generalizes real numbers to complex numbers to quaternions, called `Cayley-Dickson construction <https://en.wikipedia.org/wiki/Cayley%E2%80%93Dickson_construction>`_, but it's next steps give off topic objects octonions and sedenions (setting exceptional Lie groups aside for octonions).
+There *is* a construction which generalizes real numbers to complex numbers to quaternions, called `Cayley-Dickson construction <https://en.wikipedia.org/wiki/Cayley%E2%80%93Dickson_construction>`_, but it's next steps give off topic objects octonions and sedenions (setting exceptional Lie groups aside for octonions), which have nothing to do with rotations in higher dimensional Euclidean spaces, SO(n).

 5. Note that we haven't said a word about Euler angles.
 In both matrix and quaternion *representations*, we sticked to the axis-angle *parametrization*.
 We will discuss different parametrizations in what follows.